- 2-year-old boys through 6th grade

 - All 4th, 5th, and 6th-graders are eligible to participate in the year-round, after-school intramural program.

-- PDS competes with other area schools and organizations in football (5th–6th grades) and basketball (6th grade).
+- PDS competes with other area schools and organizations in football (5th–6th grades), basketball (6th grade), cross country (6th grade), golf (6th grade), tennis (6th grade), and track (5th-6th grades).

 AFTER-SCHOOL AND SUMMER PROGRAMS